-Teaching Philosophy.
+Teaching Statement.

-As an educator, I will:
+As an educator, I:

 Instill